 - Proposals due: NET 90 days after final text release

 A proposal template may be made available prior to release of the final text.
 Proposers should read the final text carefully when it is released.

 NASA has not approved the final call for Bridge proposals, and therefore this community announcement for public comment does not obligate NASA to include all or any elements described in the final text.
 Any costs incurred by prospective investigators in preparing submissions in response to this announcement are incurred completely at the submitter's own risk.

-Questions may be addressed via email only to Dr. Patricia “Padi” Boyd, Bridge Program Director, Science Mission Directorate, NASA, Washington, DC 20546; Email: firstname.lastname@example.org.
+Questions may be addressed via email to the SMD Bridge Program.
+Address emails to Dr. Patricia “Padi” Boyd, Bridge Program Director, Science Mission Directorate, NASA, Washington, DC 20546.
 Emails may be acknowledged individually, and when appropriate responses will be posted a Questions and Answers (Q&A) on this site.
 Anonymity of persons or institutions submitting questions will be preserved.